AzzamAlwahbi/personal-website/README.md

 # personal-website
-To go for the website ---->  https://azzamalwahbi.github.io/personal-website/
+click this link to inter the website ---->  https://azzamalwahbi.github.io/personal-website/